danielbrainich/silicon-valley-insults/README.md

 {episode} is an integer representing the episode.

 {character} is a string representing the character.

+## Errors and Exceptions

+### Insult Does Not Exist

+The insult you request may not exist.
+For example, you may request an insult from Jared from Season 1 Episode 3 when no such insult exists in the database.
+In this case, you will receive the following exception:

+{
+    "detail": "No insults available for season 1, episode 3, and character Jared" }

 ## Development
 I built this API using FastAPI, a framework for building APIs with Python.